Zeekb/umascanner/README.txt

 This guide will help you install and use the UMA Scanner to get information from your mobile game screenshots.

+!!
+NOTE !!
+Running this for myself takes about 20 minutes for 200 entries, so go grab something to drink and put on a video :)

+---

+## Step -1: [Optional] Remove my data from the program before running your own

+If you don't want my runner data in your program, before doing anything, delete the `all-runners.csv` file in the `data` folder
+I kept it in so people can play with the Analyzer (Described below) without putting in their own screenshots.

 ---

 Step 0: Download and Install Python